 This is explained in WorkSafe Victoria’s current Manual Handing Compliance Code 2015 which advises on best practice and explains what safety inspectors expect to see when they visit workplaces to enforce safety laws.
 The code recommends that the effort required to start a load in motion be reduced by “using motorised push/pull equipment such as tugs”.

 The national Code of Practice on Hazardous Manual Tasks 2016, adopted by other OHS regulators such as NSW, gives the same advice.
 This code also refers to tugs as an example of “mechanical aids” that may be used to “eliminate or reduce the need for workers to lift, carry or support items”.

 The variety of Movexx pedestrian tow tugs available means that there is a model to suit most tasks in various workplaces.
 Today’s towing tugs have compact design, low maintenance electric motors, long battery life and fast recharging.
 They are equipped with user-friendly “Smart” controls to assist the operator and log the work to assist workplaces in monitoring activity.
-Depending on the model, one worker can, after minimal instruction and training, confidently move and deftly turn and manoeuvre up to 12.5 tonnes if the load is on wheels or 50 tonnes if on rails.
+Depending on the model, one worker can, confidently move and easily turn and manoeuvre up to 12.5 tonnes if the load is on wheels or 50 tonnes if on rails.

 Motorised tugs can be used by any worker to tow or push loaded trolleys or rolling loads with minimal physical effort.
 They are robust enough for both indoor and outdoor use.
 Compact brush-less motors are able to cope with high ambient temperatures, limited ventilation and dusty or damp environments.
 They have sufficient traction to move loads over surfaces where physical pulling or pushing could cause workers to slip, trip or and fall, another major cause of injury at work.